gcintir/todo-crud-app/README.md

 ## Description

 Here is my multi-tenant ToDo Item Application which I built with NodeJs on top of Express framework.
 It allows users to create, update, delete and search todo items.
-With this application, users can easily manage their tasks.
-All Rest APIs are protected with JWT.
-Before starting to use this application, you first need to register yourself and login to application.
-After login, you receive
-I hope you enjoy this application and look forward to your contributions.
+With this application, users can easily manage their tasks.I hope you enjoy this application and look forward to your contributions.

 ## High Level Flow